Places

 How Churches Use Chile

-- Santiago worship services with urban congregations, tango devotionals, and service alongside refugee and youth ministries
+- Santiago worship services with urban congregations, plus service alongside refugee and youth ministries.

-- Atacama Desert retreats that combine sunrise devotionals, indigenous storytelling, and stargazing worship under the Milky Way
+- Atacama retreat blocks that combine sunrise devotionals, indigenous storytelling, and stargazing worship under the Milky Way.

-- Patagonia sabbath blocks near Torres del Paine or Puerto Natales offering glacier hikes, fjord cruises, and fireside testimony nights
+- Patagonia sabbath time near Torres del Paine or Puerto Natales with glacier hikes, fjord cruises, and fireside testimony nights.

-- Easter Island gatherings at moai sites and Polynesian worship evenings that celebrate creation and community
+- Easter Island gatherings near moai sites and Polynesian worship evenings focused on creation and community.

 What Works Well

-- 9–11 day itineraries linking Santiago with either Atacama, Patagonia, or Easter Island plus a coastal day in Valparaíso
+- 9–11 day itineraries linking Santiago with Atacama, Patagonia, or Easter Island, plus a coastal day in Valparaíso.

-- Morning worship/teaching windows in church halls, hotel salons, desert lodges, or mountain refugios before excursions
+- Morning worship and teaching windows in church halls, hotel salons, desert lodges, or mountain refugios before excursions.

-- Balanced pacing with domestic flights, siesta breaks, and acclimation time for altitude in Atacama or long drives in Patagonia
+- Balanced pacing with domestic flights, recovery breaks, and acclimation time for Atacama altitude or long Patagonia drives.

-- Fundraising moments: vineyard banquets, rooftop worship, desert stargazing devotion, and glacier sunset storytelling
+- Fundraising moments such as vineyard banquets, rooftop worship, desert stargazing devotions, and glacier sunset storytelling.

-We manage flights, worship venues, and partner coordination so pastors can focus on discipleship, generosity, and pastoral care on the ground.
+We manage flights, worship venues, and partner coordination so pastors can focus on discipleship, generosity, and pastoral care.

 Sample Ministry Focus

-- Service day at urban outreach or refugee ministry followed by rooftop donor reception in Lastarria
+- Service day at an urban outreach or refugee ministry, followed by a rooftop donor reception in Lastarria.

-- Optional Easter Island sunrise at Ahu Tongariki, ministry visit with local church, and evening Polynesian worship experience
+- Optional Easter Island sunrise at Ahu Tongariki, ministry visit with a local church, and evening Polynesian worship experience.

 What ETS Tours Provides Here

-- Domestic flight blocks, private coaches, 4x4 transfers, ferry/boat charters, and luggage handling tuned to regional conditions
+- Domestic flight blocks, private coaches, 4x4 transfers, ferry and boat charters, and luggage handling tuned to regional conditions.

-- Cultural experiences curated for fundraising—tango evenings, vineyard tastings, desert astronomy, glacier cruises, and island ceremonies
+- Cultural experiences for fundraising, including vineyard tastings, desert astronomy, glacier cruises, and island ceremonies.

-- Health & safety planning: altitude protocols, weather contingencies, emergency support, and travel insurance coordination
+- Health and safety planning with altitude protocols, weather contingencies, emergency support, and travel insurance coordination.

-- Fundraising enablement: donor gifting from Chilean artisans, storytelling assets, pre/post-trip communication templates, and onsite generosity prompts
+- Fundraising support with donor gifting from Chilean artisans, storytelling assets, pre/post-trip communication templates, and onsite generosity prompts.

 Talk with us to map your Chile ministry journey, or add Chile to your request at the lead form.